mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 *[Long pause.]*

 It’s because the explanation is Bodhidharma’s explanation, not the Emperor’s explanation.
 So my explanation is *mine*, not yours.
-You should find *your* explanation, through my explanation.
+You should find *your* explanation through my explanation.
 That’s all.

-So sometimes, even though my explanation is going again and again, if you’re not ready to accept my explanation, well you don’t understand.
+So sometimes, even though my explanation is going again and again, if you’re not ready to accept my explanation, well, you don’t understand.
 Don’t you think so?

 Is that okay?